Zelmeister/Analysis-of-Automobilization-of-Slovakia-2003-2024-/README.md

 <br/>
 <br/>

+## The Number of Passenger Cars per 100 Inhabitants by District (2024)
-- 21 years later in 2024, the trend remains, with the Bratislava leadining sificantly and the rest of Slovakia falling about 15 years behind the trend
+- 21 years later in 2024, the trend remains, with the Bratislava leading sifnicantly and the rest of Slovakia falling about 15 years behind the trend
   - The Bratislava District: 76 cars per 100 people
   - The rest of Slovakia (average): 47 cars per 100 people
+- Moreover, the growing level of automobilization seems to spreading from the west to the east.
 <img width="1388" height="759" alt="Cars per 100 inhabitants by district in 2024 (map)" src="https://github.com/user-attachments/assets/0473f50c-34d7-4a77-b311-a29939d19e4d" />

 <img width="1388" height="771" alt="Change in Cars per 1000 inhabitants by district in 2020 (map)" src="https://github.com/user-attachments/assets/cf840752-c1a2-4276-bf00-99842ba44b00" />